Why Trump's words -- and omissions -- matter

 And an outpouring of criticism of his response to the events in Charlottesville, Virginia, and to a lesser extent his North Korea rhetoric, suggests that discomfort with his performance is unusually bipartisan.

 The President's failure to single out white extremism was all the more notable because he's hardly been wary of doling out criticism in many other spheres.
-His entire political method is based on identifying enemies and going on the attack, from Jeb Bush, to Rosie O'Donnell to Hillary Clinton to Mitch McConnell.
+His entire political method is based on identifying enemies and going on the attack, from Jeb Bush to Rosie O'Donnell to Hillary Clinton to Mitch McConnell.

 And it's not the first time that he has been slow to condemn the rhetoric of the extreme right.
 He equivocated before repudiating former Ku Klux Klan grand wizard David Duke during the White House race.